 In English, the Piombi is known as the ‘Leads’, because the cells were located directly under the lead-covered roof.
 This made them unbearably hot in summer and bitterly cold in winter.
 As bad as they were, they were still better than the ‘Pozzi’ on the ground floor.
 These cells were damp, tiny, and barely lit, with just a bucket for excrement.
 The conditions in the New Prisons were somewhat better, though still incredibly harsh.

-Though notoriously difficult to escape, one famous prisoner managed to do so.
-That was Casanova, who escaped the prison in 1756.
+Though notoriously difficult to escape, one famous prisoner managed to do so – see below!

 Paper Gate